House responds to GOP’s Boebert with Islamophobia bill

-WASHINGTON (AP) — When Republican Rep. Lauren Boebert cracked a racist, Islamophobic jokeabout Democratic Rep. Ilhan Omar, it wasn’t the first time she mocked the Muslim congresswoman.
+WASHINGTON (AP) — When Republican Rep. Lauren Boebert cracked a racist, Islamophobic jokeabout Democratic Rep. Ilhan Omar, it wasn’t the first time she mocked the Muslim congresswoman from Minnesota.

 Boebert had derided Omar during a House floor debate last month, taunting the Somali-born, Muslim-American immigrant as a member of the “jihad squad” of liberal lawmakers.